suchitj2702/Sauer-Lemma-Verification/README.md

 * Enter the value of N(number of points to be taken)

 ## Observation
+If we connect the +1 points with a polygon, the hypothesis made up of the closed interior of the polygon(which will always be convex) agrees with the dichotomy of all N points.

 * RHS is computed and displayed using,

   ![](Images/Sauer2.PNG)